 Van Wyk (304, 18) indicates that each person has his/her own color historicity, which arises from the unique experiences in his/her personal life.
 Color historicity means the entirety of emotional significances as these have arisen in the past in the form of actual color symbolism, or tradition.
-This fact must be taken into consideration when the meaning of particular colors is generally taken as ways of understanding a unique child.
+This fact must be considered when the meaning of a particular color is generally taken as a way of understanding a unique child.